isomerpages/moe-pasirrissec/_information-for-parents/Financial Assistance.md

 ---
 Singapore Citizens in government, government-aided, specialized, and some independent schools who are in financial need can get assistance from MOE on school fees and other expenses.

-Eligibility and benefits of the MOE Financial Assistance Scheme (MOE-FAS) are available at the official [MOE Financial Assistance](https://www.moe.gov.sg/financial-matters/financial-assistance) website.
+Eligibility and benefits of the MOE Financial Assistance Scheme (MOE-FAS) are available on the [MOE Financial Assistance](https://www.moe.gov.sg/financial-matters/financial-assistance) website.

 #### MOE Financial Assistance

-If you wish to apply, you can apply&nbsp;[online](https://form.gov.sg/64e2f8f73f582600139f54ac) or submit the MOE Financial Assistance Form&nbsp;found below to the school’s Admin Office.
+If you wish to apply, you can submit the online [MOE FAS Application Form](https://form.gov.sg/64e2f8f73f582600139f54ac) or download and submit the MOE Financial Assistance Form below to the school’s Admin Office.

 <style>
 table, th, td {